Title: Bird Song: A Novella

 Category: Fiction/novella

-Order Print: Bookshop, IndieBound, or direct from Dragonfly Publishing
+Order Print: Find from online retailers or order directly from Dragonfly Publishing

-Bird Song: A Novella is a genre-blurring tale of a young woman who awakes on an isolated island whose few residents, two Sirens and a mysterious ship-wrecked sailor, reveal the paradoxes of her modern world and the decisions she must make to find a direction in life.
-This 134-page story re-imagines Greek mythology in a contemporary but ecologically weird parable with magical realism at its core.
+Bird Song: A Novella is a genre-blurring tale of Thelsie, a young woman who awakens on an isolated island whose few residents, two sirens and a mysterious ship-wrecked sailor, reveal the paradoxes of her modern world and the decisions she must make to find a direction in life.
+This 134-page story re-imagines Greek mythology in a contemporary but ecologically weird parable.

 Blurbs: